geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 have used the common approximation for the Hessian of $$g$$ as given in eq. $$\eqref{hessian-g-approx}$$.
 Note, that eq. $$\eqref{covariance-matrix-known-weights}$$ is the covariance for _known standard deviations_, where the weights must be chosen as specified in $$\eqref{weights-known-sigma}$$.

-This concludes our analysis for the case of known standard deviations.
-Let's now turn to cases where we don't know the standard deviations.
+This concludes our analysis for the case of known standard deviations for now.
+Let's turn to cases where we don't know the standard deviations.

 # 4. Nonlinear Least Squares with Unknown Standard Deviations with a Known Relative Scaling